yiyuan-he/aws-otel-dotnet-instrumentation/README.md

 ## Styling

 This package uses [StyleCop](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) to enforce styling rules as well as having Copyright headers.
 More information about the rules themselves can be found [here](https://github.com/DotNetAnalyzers/StyleCopAnalyzers/blob/master/DOCUMENTATION.md).
 The project is configured to use StyleCop so any file that is added that violates any of the rules, the Code Editor will complain.
 Alternatively, running `dotnet build` will complain as well.
 Unfortunately, it doesn't auto apply styling.
-(Will need to look into auto enforcing styling)
+To fix "most" of styling issues that come up, you can run `dotnet format`.

 ## Testing